Types of GST in India- CGST, SGST, IGST and UTGST Explained

 How to set off GST amounts?

-Goods and Services Tax (GST) is a destination based tax.
+Goods and Services Tax (GST) is a destination-based tax.
 This means the revenue goes to the treasury of the state government in which supply has finally been consumed.
-We will understand the concept and trace how GST credits are set off amongst state government by taking the same example dealt above.
+We will understand the concept and trace how GST credits are set off amongst state governments by taking the same example dealt with above.

 Particulars | Amount collected as Tax By State and Central | ||||||